snap-stanford/MLAgentBench/README.md

         error.txt # will be generated if there is a system error
 ```

-If llm names are not specified, we use claude-v1 model by default for all LLM calls.
+If llm names are not specified in the args, we use claude-v1 model by default for all LLM calls.
 See example logs with GPT-4 over cifar10 [here](https://drive.google.com/drive/folders/1Ozy_zKYdvwcSq3EFnkaudgUXKJmBwQ5t?usp=drive_link).

 # Evaluation